developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/simulscan/SimulScanTemplateRegion/index.md

 product: EMDK For Xamarin
 productversion: '5.0'
 ---
-The SimulScanTemplateRegion class represents a particular region in a Template.
+Represents a particular region in a Template.

 **Type** - Symbol.XamarinEMDK.SimulScan.SimulScanTemplateElement